Analysis | Trump backers just had their anti-Mueller hopes and dreams dashed

 At Flynn’s sentencing, Sullivan made a point of making sure that Flynn stated (and restated) that he lied to the FBI, that he knew it was wrong to do so and that he accepted responsibility.
 Sullivan asked Flynn whether he knew that lying to the FBI was illegal, and Flynn said, “I was aware.”
 The judge gave Flynn several chances to withdraw his guilty plea, and Flynn opted to proceed.

 Then Sullivan went big.
-“Arguably you sold your country out,” he told Flynn, adding: “I’m not hiding my disgust, my disdain for this criminal offense.”
+“Arguably, you sold your country out,” he told Flynn, adding: “I’m not hiding my disgust, my disdain, for this criminal offense.”
 He even invoked treason, asking the government whether they considered such a charge.
 (The government said it had not.)
-Sullivan suggested Flynn was working as a foreign agent while serving in the White House -- a claim which he later backed off.
+Sullivan suggested Flynn was working as a foreign agent while serving in the White House — a claim which he later backed off.

-Sullivan was clearly seeking to uproot the seeds of doubt planted by Flynn’s attorneys in that the sentencing memo, which alleged that the government treated Flynn differently than other witnesses by urging him not to bring a lawyer to questioning and failing to tell him that lying was illegal.
+Sullivan was clearly seeking to uproot the seeds of doubt planted by Flynn’s attorneys in the sentencing memo, which alleged that the government treated Flynn differently than other witnesses by urging him not to bring an attorney to questioning and failing to tell him that lying was illegal.

 That argument was cultivated by the likes of Pirro and other critics of Mueller’s investigation, including President Trump himself and White House press secretary Sarah Huckabee Sanders.
 They have argued that Flynn didn’t really do anything wrong and that he’s basically a military hero who has been railroaded by his government in its single-minded pursuit of Trump.